syah769/syah769/README.md

 - 🌱 I’m currently learning **Flutter and Laravel**

-- 👨‍💻 All of my projects are available at: [https://syah769.github.io/](https://syah769.github.io/)
+- 👨‍💻 All of my projects are available at [https://syah769.github.io/](https://syah769.github.io/)

 - 📫 How to reach me: **syahril@bayam.my**